jogaudard/fluxible/README.md

 <img src="man/figures/README-plot_lin-1.png" width="100%" />

 When using a linear fit, it might be better to use only a short portion at the start of the flux.
-We can re run ‘flux_fitting’ with an end cut, then run ‘flux_quality’ and ‘flux_plot’ again to see if it is better.
+We can re run flux_fitting with an end cut, then run flux_quality and flux_plot again to see if it is better.

 ``` r
 slopes_lin_liahovden_120 <- conc_liahovden |>